 Since 2007 the Foundation’s surplus income has been used to make grants to many and varied charitable causes, with preference given to those in the Central Queensland region.

 From 2007 to 30 June 2019, grants totalling almost $ 1.6 Million have been approved.

 It is anticipated that the Foundation will maintain a high level of charitable grants in future years.

 Tertiary Education Bursary Program

-Beginning in October 2010, a further charitable function was added, and funding is now made available for Tertiary Education Bursaries to student children of financially disadvantaged families.
+Beginning in October 2010, a further charitable function was added, and funding is now made available for Tertiary Education Bursaries to financially needy students.

-From 2010 to 30 June 2019, a total of 44 bursaries worth in excess of $832,000 have been awarded to students for university studies.
+From 2010 to 30 June 2019, a total of 44 Bursaries worth in excess of $940,000 have been awarded to students for university studies.
 These payments will continue for the duration of the students’ courses, subject to their meeting the required academic and needs-based standards.
 There are presently 16 Bursary recipients.

 The Directors trust that this provides sufficient information to assist in understanding and appreciating the range of activities of The Iwasaki Foundation and its founding family.